agrim123/gatekeeper/README.md

         - Special cases:
             - Group `*` defines root privileges.
 This group has access to every plan, and can run any option.
             - Group `plan.*` gives access to all options of the plan.
-    - Usernames are mapped to system users, so this gives an extra security layer, since user cannot spoof its own system user name.
+    - Usernames are mapped to system users, so this gives us an extra security layer.
 - IMP: gatekeeper cannot be run by root user.
 Instead we run the gatekeeper binary using `+s`.

 ### [Almost] Secured private keys